katevision/KateS/_portfolio/portfolio-2.md

 ## Questions I Wanted To Answer From the Dataset:

-1. We would like to analyze profit and sales volume across different product categories, cities, and time periods in order to identify trends, regional performance differences, and potential growth opportunities
+1. We would like to analyze profit and sales volume across different product categories, cities, and time periods in order to identify trends, regional performance differences, and potential growth opportunities.

 Since our primary goal is to understand profitability, revenue, and operational efficiency, we first need to identify and validate the data available in the dataset.
 During the exploration process, I discovered a column called TotalAmount that lacked a clear description, so we verified what components were included in its calculation.
 After validation, I confirmed that TotalAmount consists of: